 Anura Rambukkana Research Group

-Our group studies a pioneering approach from a natural bacterial infection process with cellular reprogramming capacity to address the basic biology of stem cells and cell fate changes in adult tissues.
-Our recent discovery that human bacterial pathogens like Mycobacterium leprae hijacks the notable plasticity of its adult host tissue niche Schwann cells and reprograms them to stem cell-like cells opens up new premise of investigations not only for developing safer strategies for cell fate change in vivo for tissue regeneration but also for targeting key host-encoded functions of cell reprogramming for combating bacterial infections, particularly the emerging global threat by drug/antibiotic-resistant bacteria.
+Our discovery that strictly host-dependent bacterial pathogens like Mycobacterium leprae hijacks the notable plasticity of adult regenerative host tissues also holds promise for developing strategies for targeting key host-encoded functions of cell reprogramming as an alternative approach for combating bacterial infections, particularly the emerging global threat by drug/antibiotic-resistant bacteria.

 Aims and areas of interest